yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 Each application of JWTs defines a profile specifying the required and optional JWT claims and the validation rules associated with them.
+If more than one kind of JWT can be issued by the same issuer, the validation rules for those JWTs MUST be written such that they are mutually exclusive, rejecting JWTs of the wrong kind.
 To prevent substitution of JWTs from one context into another, a number of strategies may be employed:

 * Use different sets of required claims or different required claim values.
 Then the validation rules for one kind of JWT will reject those with different claims or values.
+* Use different sets of required header parameters or different required header parameter values.
+Then the validation rules for one kind of JWT will reject those with different header parameters or values.
 * Use different keys for different kinds of JWTs.
 Then the keys used to validate one kind of JWT will fail to validate other kinds of JWTs.
 * Use different "aud" values for different uses of JWTs from the same issuer.
 Then audience validation will reject JWTs substituted into inappropriate contexts.
+* Use different issuers for different kinds of JWTs.
+Then the distinct "iss" values can be used to segregate the different kinds of JWTs.

-Given the broad diversity of JWT usage and applications, the best combination of required claims, values, and key usages to differentiate among different kinds of JWTs will, in general, be application specific.
+Given the broad diversity of JWT usage and applications, the best combination of required claims, values, header parameters, key usages, and issuers to differentiate among different kinds of JWTs will, in general, be application specific.

-If more than one kind of JWT can be issued by the same issuer, the validation rules for those JWTs MUST be written such that they are mutually exclusive, rejecting JWTs of the wrong kind.
+NOTE:  A goal of this BCP is to recommend specific best practices for new applications of JWTs to apply.
+The strategies listed above are some of the options available to these applications.
+The authors request input from the OAuth working group and other interested parties on which of these strategies or which combinations should be considered to be best practices in which contexts.
+Descriptions of other practical strategies not listed above are also solicited.

 # IANA Considerations